nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `create INDEX doc/DOCTOR_NAME [m/MEDICAL_CONDITION] d/DAYS`

 * Create a PDF medical certificate for a patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1,2,3 …
+The index **must be a positive whole number** 1,2,3 …
-* Days representing the number of days of unfit, and it **must be positive integer** 1,2,3 …
+* Days representing the number of days of unfit, and it **must be positive whole number** 1,2,3 …
 * The maximum allowed days is 60.
 Hence, any days more than 60 is regards as invalid.
 * Medical condition is optional for command method.